RhiH/studio_gallery/README.md

 A Contact Us page ensures that the customer can communicate if needed with the artists, and the information about each artist, their practice and their pieces means the site has more interest than just a site which displays the work alone.

-**Site User Goals**
+## Site User Goals

 1 As a user I expect the site to be accesible
 2 As a user I expect my purchases to be secure
 3 As a user I expect the site to be responsive.

-**User Goals**
+**Visitor Goals**

-4. As a user I want to be able to view all the art to see what’s available.
+4. As a visitor I want to be able to view all the art to see what’s available.
-5. As a user I want to be able to learn more about the artists and their work.
+5. As a visitor  I want to be able to learn more about the artists and their work.
-6. As a user I want to be able to filter the work to see each artists' individual work.
+6. As a visitor I want to be able to filter the work to see each artists' individual work.
-7. As a user I want to be able to sort the prints by price.
+7. As a visitor I want to be able to sort the prints by price.

+**Customer Goals**

-8. As a user I want to be able to purchase more than one print of the same picture.
+8. As a customer I want to be able to purchase more than one print of the same picture.
-9. As a user I want to be able to have my own login.
+9. As a customer I want to be able to have my own login.
-10. As a user I want to be able to amend the items in my basket.
+10. As a customer I want to be able to amend the items in my basket.
-11. As a user I want to be able to remove items from my basket.
+11. As a customer I want to be able to remove items from my basket.
-12. As a user I want to be able to pay by card.
+12. As a customer I want to be able to pay by card.
-13. As a user I want to be able to use a contact page if I have a question.
+13. As a customer I want to be able to use a contact page if I have a question.

 **Artist Goals**

 14. As an artist I want to be able to display my work to the public and sell prints of it at a price I can set myself.
 15. As an artist I want to be able to have an account which enables me to log in.
 16. As an artist I want to be able to edit, create and delete work when I want to do so.

-I created a user story list in terms of priority,
+I created a user story list in terms of priority, with all the goals in numerical order and then sorted in terms of priority.

 ![Studio_Gallery](media/site_images/user_story_list.png)

 ## Wireframes